CloudLabsAI-Azure/pg-sk-agents-lab/LabGuide/GettingStarted.md

 - Basic understanding of Azure services such as Azure OpenAI, and models.
 - Experience with deploying applications using Azure Developer CLI (AZD).
-- Exposure to conversational AI tools like Streamlit or similar frameworks.

 ## Explanation of Components